 The Audit Committee of the Board of Directors reviews the financial reporting process, the system of internal controls, the audit process and the process for monitoring compliance with certain applicable laws and regulations.
 The Audit Committee is responsible for selecting and hiring the Independent Registered Public Accounting Firm and meets with those accountants (in person or by telephone) before each quarterly press release concerning the Company's financial results.
 The Audit Committee approves the public disclosure and filing with the SEC of the related press releases.
 After reviewing the quarterly and annual reports that are prepared by management, the Audit Committee authorizes the filing of such reports with the SEC.
 All members of the Audit Committee meet the heightened independence requirements for audit committees under applicable NASDAQ Stock Market rules.
-Mr. Rothschild has served as a member of the Audit Committee since 2008.
 Mr. Wainman joined the Audit Committee effective March 31, 2014 and serves as its Chair.
 Mr. Rosgen joined the Audit Committee as of April 2018.
+Dr. Tomsche joined the Audit Committee in June 2021.
 The Audit Committee currently operates under a charter adopted by the board in 2004.
 The Company has a January 1st to December 31st fiscal year.
-The Audit Committee met eight times and took action by unanimous written consent twice during 2020.
+The Audit Committee met eight times and took action by unanimous written consent once during 2021.

-The Audit Committee has reviewed the Company's audited financial statements for the year ended December 31, 2020 and discussed such statements with management and Wipfli LLP, the Company's independent registered public accounting firm for 2020.
+The Audit Committee has reviewed the Company's audited financial statements for the year ended December 31, 2021 and discussed such statements with management and Wipfli LLP, the Company's independent registered public accounting firm for 2021.
 The Audit Committee has discussed with Wipfli LLP various communications that Wipfli LLP is required to provide to the Audit Committee including the matters required to be discussed by Public Company Accounting Oversight Board (PCAOB) Auditing Standards No. 1301 (Communication with Audit Committees).
 The Audit Committee received from Wipfli LLP the written disclosures and the letter required by applicable requirements of the PCAOB concerning independence and has discussed the auditor's independence with them.

-Based on the review and discussions noted above, the Audit Committee recommended to the board that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and be filed with the SEC.
+Based on the review and discussions noted above, the Audit Committee recommended to the board that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 and be filed with the SEC.